jrrera/jrrera.github.io/_posts/2014-04-05-a-better-way-to-integrate-angularjs-and-google-charts.md

 As with many people new to Angular, the hardest concept to grok was that of directives.
 Whenever you'd like to manipulate the dom in some way, a directive is how you do it.
 Additionally, directives (along with services) are a great way to integrate third party libraries and APIs with Angular.

-I've recently been working on a small meditation timer app [LINK] and was having some trouble integrating the Google Charts / Visualization API with AngularJS.
+I've recently been working on a small [meditation timer app](https://github.com/jrrera/minimal-meditation) and was having some trouble integrating the Google Charts / Visualization API with AngularJS.
 I found a solid starting point with [Gavin Draper's article](http://gavindraper.com/2013/07/30/google-charts-in-angularjs/) on how he did it.

 However, I've come to find a few disadvantages with that implementation: